Ehtkinsons/bios/README.md

 ## Getting Started

 The page can be built locally.
-If you just want the generated HTML file, see the `/demo` folder.

 ### Prerequisite